Angkor Wat, a wonder of the world

 - A seven day pass: $72

 A little tip to get an extra couple of hours at the park is to buy your ticket after 5 pm.
 If you do this, you can enter the next day with your ticket free of charge.
 This applies for all ticket prices and is a great way to get some extra temple time.
 Most people choose to watch the sunset over the Angkor Wat temple and then head back to town.
 Now that the prices of the tickets has doubled this year, we expect many more people to be taking this option.
+For more up to date info regarding opening times, visit the Angkor Wat official website.

 How to travel around Angkor Wat